Menopause is a daunting, yet unavoidable, part of life for any woman.

 While exercise might be the last thing you feel like doing, it most certainly is one of the best things to do.

 Any exercise helps, the important thing is just to get active at least every second day for 30-45 minutes at a time.
+It could be a walk to the park or along the beach, or swimming laps in a pool.
+You can even follow along to a video on YouTube for low-impact exercise.
 Find something you enjoy doing, then exercise won’t feel like work.

 Eating healthy: